OliverKillane/emDB/README.md

 ## Documentation
 Can be found in the [book site](https://oliverkillane.github.io/emDB/), and built documentation from [`./crates`](./crates/).

-## Contributions
-This project is currently closed to code contributions as it is part of marked work.

 ### How to Develop
 On any linux/bsd/mac/windows simply build as a normal cargo project.
 ```bash